vertica-as/Vertica.Umbraco.Headless/docs/customizing-the-page-json-output.md

 As long as your factory method only has to extract simple Umbraco properties for your custom content model (like the sample above), you probably don't need to worry about `IContentElementBuilder`.

-If you find yourself wanting to use the [built-in property rendering](property-renderering.md) for complex Umbraco properties (i.e. Media or Block List rendering), you can use `IContentElementBuilder` to extract Umbraco property values in your factory implementation - like this: `contentElementBuilder.RenderedValueFor<Media>(content, "image")`.
+If you find yourself wanting to use the [built-in property rendering](property-renderering.md) for complex Umbraco properties (i.e. Media or Block List rendering), you can use `IContentElementBuilder` to extract Umbraco property values in your factory implementation - like this: `await contentElementBuilder.RenderedValueForAsync<Media>(content, "image", cancellationToken)`.

 ## Creating your own `RenderController`